 2. Vary Real-World Events

 Chaos experiments should reflect realistic failure scenarios.
-This includes events like server outages, network latency, disk failures, resource exhaustion, and even failures in dependent services.
+This includes server outages, network latency, disk failures, resource exhaustion, and failures in dependent services.
 The more closely experiments mimic potential real-world problems, the more valuable the insights gained.
-Consider exploring Cloud Computing Fundamentals to understand common failure points in cloud environments.
+Consider exploring how AI-driven market intelligence approaches data analysis—chaotic systems require similarly intelligent, context-aware observation strategies.

 4. Automate Experiments to Run Continuously

 Systems are constantly changing due to new deployments, configuration updates, and shifting traffic patterns.
 A weakness that doesn't exist today might emerge tomorrow.
-Automating chaos experiments and running them continuously helps ensure ongoing resilience and provides early detection of new vulnerabilities.
+Automating chaos experiments and running them continuously ensures ongoing resilience and provides early detection of new vulnerabilities.

 5. Minimize the Blast Radius